5 Signs Your Loved One May Need Wellness Check-Ins

 - Want to maintain their independence with a safety net

 Desert Wellness Group LLC provides non-medical, observation-only wellness checks.
 We do not provide medical diagnosis, treatment, or skilled nursing care.
-If you believe your loved one needs medical attention, please contact their healthcare provider or call 911 in an emergency.

 Concerned About a Loved One?

 A free consultation can help you understand whether wellness check-ins are the right fit.
-No pressure, no obligation.